Overview

 Initialize and set up a TaskGroup by adding tasks to it.
 Add tasks in the order they should be executed:

 All tasks share the same conversation context.
 The context is summarized and passed back to the controlling agent when the group finishes.
-This option can be disabled by passing summarize_chat_ctx=False when initializing the task group:
+This option can be disabled when initializing the task group:

 # Disable context summarizationtask_group = TaskGroup(summarize_chat_ctx=False)